M-arcus/cloudron-docs/docs/documentation/server.md

 ## Using overlay2 backend for Docker

+Please make sure you have a [complete backup](/documentation/backups/#making-a-complete-backup) before following the procedure below.

 Cloudron uses the `devicemapper` storage backend for Docker.
 This backend is very slow when used with non-SSD disks (HDD).
 Changing the docker storage backend to `overlay2` greatly speeds things up.
 This can be done as follows: